SergioHiberus/ia-commits/README.md

 # IA Commits

-AI-powered Git hooks for automatic commit message generation and validation using Google Gemini API.
+AI-powered Git hooks for automatic commit message generation and validation using AI models.
 This project helps maintain a clean and consistent Git history by enforcing the Conventional Commits standard.

 ## Description

-This project provides intelligent Git hooks that leverage Google's Gemini AI to:
+This project provides intelligent Git hooks that leverage AI to:
 - **Auto-generate** commit messages following the Conventional Commits standard based on your staged changes (`git diff --staged`).
 - **Validate** commit messages to ensure they comply with the Conventional Commits specification before a commit is finalized.

 The hooks integrate seamlessly with your Git workflow, enhancing productivity while maintaining code quality standards.

+**Supported AI Providers:**
+- **Google Gemini API** - Cloud-based AI service
+- **Ollama** - Local AI models (phi4, etc.)

 ## Features

 - **AI-Powered Generation**: Automatically generates meaningful commit messages from git diffs.
+- **Multiple AI Providers**: Choose between Gemini (cloud) or Ollama (local).
 - **Smart Validation**: Validates commit messages against the Conventional Commits format, preventing non-compliant commits.
 - **Cross-Platform (via Git Bash)**: Designed to work on Linux, macOS, and Windows (using Git Bash).
 - **Non-Intrusive**: Only runs when appropriate (skips merges, squashes, and direct `-m` commits for generation).